Lab Operational Since: 17 Years, 6 Months, 12 Days·Facility Status: Fully Operational & Accepting New Cases·

 Firmware Bugs

 Samsung 980 Pro and 990 Pro drives had a documented firmware bug that caused rapid health percentage drops and eventual drive failure.
 Samsung released firmware patches, but drives that degraded before the patch may have irreversible NAND damage.
-Phison E18-based drives can enter a BSY (busy) state after firmware panic that locks out all I/O until the firmware is rebuilt via PC-3000 Technological Mode.
+Some Phison-based drives can enter a BSY (busy) state after firmware panic that locks out all I/O. Recovery depends on whether the specific controller and firmware revision have a supported diagnostic path.

 NVMe Drive Not Detected in BIOS: Diagnosis Steps